Trump calls for end to Mueller probe despite Russian campaign bid findings

-(Reuters) - U.S. President Donald Trump on Saturday renewed his call to end a federal probe into Russian election meddling, describing the investigation as a “witch hunt” a day after U.S. prosecutors detailed a previously unknown attempt by a Russian to help his 2016 presidential election campaign.
+WASHINGTON (Reuters) - U.S. President Donald Trump on Saturday renewed his call to end a federal probe into Russian election meddling, describing the investigation as a “witch hunt” a day after U.S. prosecutors detailed a previously unknown attempt by a Russian to help his 2016 presidential election campaign.

 “Time for the Witch Hunt to END!”
 Trump said in a message on Twitter.
 His tweet also quoted television host Geraldo Rivera, a Trump friend, dismissing any claim of collusion between the Trump campaign and Russia as “collusion illusion”.

-It was the president’s second tweet of the day about U.S. Special Counsel Robert Mueller’s ongoing investigation into Russian interference in the 2016 presidential election and whether Trump’s campaign colluded with Russia.
+It was the president’s second tweet of the day about Special Counsel Mueller’s investigation into Russian interference in the 2016 presidential election and whether Trump’s campaign colluded with Russia.
 Russia denies meddling allegations.

 “After two years and millions of pages of documents (and a cost of over $30 million) no collusion!”
 Trump tweeted earlier on Saturday.